Shubham-Patel22/Flipkart-CSAT-Classification/README.md

 2. K-Nearest Neighbours(KNN)
 3. Random Forest

+For training the models, I did a split of 80% training data and 20% testing data.

 For Hyper-parameter Tuning, I used Grid Search on Logistic Regression and KNN and Random Search on Random Forest.
 I Optimized the Model on Accuracy and Precision, achieving 70% accuracy and 66% precision with Random Forest.

 I achieved model persistence with pickle.
 Finally, I performed sanity check on the model, by predicting on unseen data, after loading it from pickle file.